Rozanova/App-Design/Syllabus.md

 #### Week 12
 * Critique: Share style guides.
-* Lecture: Accessibility

-* Final presentation and group critue part 2.
+* Final presentation and group critique part 1.
 Final Presentations of the journey showing insights and design pivots.
 Everyone trying everyone else's app on our phones!

 #### Week 13
-* Final presentation and group critue part 2.
+* Final presentation and group critique part 2.
 Final Presentations of the journey showing insights and design pivots.
 Everyone trying everyone else's app on our phones!